jacobwilder/git-battle/README.md

-### GITHUB BATTLE
+### Git Compare

 ### Overview
-Face off against different github users head to head.
+-Face off against different github users head to head.
 Victory is based on a score that is calculated from followers, commits, and number of public repos.
-Users can also search individual Github profiles as well as view popular repos and users.
+-Users can also search individual Github profiles as well as view previous battle leaderboards.

 ### Technologies / Languages Used
 - [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)